ezekg/graphite/README.md

 # Graphite [![Gem Version](https://badge.fury.io/rb/graphite-sass.svg)](http://badge.fury.io/rb/graphite-sass)

 Graphite allows you to import fonts into your stylesheet in a syntax similar to Google Fonts.
-Quick and simple.
+Quick and simple. _Graphite is completely Ruby-based, so if you're not using a Ruby compiler (like libsass), then the plugin will not work without a Ruby wrapper._

 ## Requirements